Wasil Ahmad: Murder

 Following the siege, Ahmad enrolled into school in the fourth-grade, whilst also receiving private tuition at home.
-He improved his English, although was not "a good student" – possibly, a neighbour later commented, because he had been "highly encouraged by police officials and awarded medals for his bravery" and only "wanted to play with weapons and drive police vehicles as a hobby."
-He was authorised to carry a pistol to school.
-On Monday, 1 February 2016, at the local bazaar, on his way to school, he was shot twice in the head by masked gunmen in a motorbike drive-by shooting, in what has been called a "targeted assassination".
+He improved his English, although was not "a good student" – possibly, a neighbor later commented, because he had been "highly encouraged by police officials and awarded medals for his bravery" and only "wanted to play with weapons and drive police vehicles as a hobby."
+He was authorized to carry a pistol to school.
+On Monday, 1 February 2016, at the local bazaar, on his way to school, he was shot twice in the head by masked gunmen on a motorbike drive-by shooting, in what has been called a "targeted assassination".
 He later died in a Kandahar hospital and was buried in the local Shahidano cemetery.

 Controversy

 Following Ahmad's death, there was controversy as to his precise position in the besieged force.
 Samad stressed that Ahmad was merely "defending his family," whilst Samad recovered from injuries he had already received.
 The Afghanistan Independent Human Rights Commission, however, said that, since he had been supplied with a gun and a police uniform, this was in breach of anti-child-soldiering laws.
-The Commission also suggested that the police had themselves endangered Ahmad's life by lauding him as a hero.
-They had garlanded him 'with plastic flowers' and even held a program at Police headquarters "where his bravery and courage was talked about by officials."
-The government Ministry of Interior Affairs also denied that child soldiers were used by government forces; conversely, the charity Child Soldiers International has also claimed that both sides used them.
+The commission also suggested that the police had themselves endangered Ahmad's life by lauding him as a hero.
+They had garlanded him 'with plastic flowers' and even held a program at Police headquarters "where his bravery and courage were talked about by officials."
+The government Ministry of Interior Affairs also denied that child soldiers were used by government forces.
+Conversely, the charity Child Soldiers International has also claimed that both sides used them.